Jescs/ocp-sample-flask-docker/README.md

 ## DockerHub Build and Test

-Process is based on [Publish Container Images to Docker Hub / Image registry with Podman](https://computingforgeeks.com/how-to-publish-docker-image-to-docker-hub-with-podman/)
+This is based on [Publish Container Images to Docker Hub / Image registry with Podman](https://computingforgeeks.com/how-to-publish-docker-image-to-docker-hub-with-podman/)
+You need an account on a public docker repository, such as:

 * [Register for a Docker ID](https://docs.docker.com/docker-id/)
 * [Register for RedHat Quay.IO](https://access.redhat.com/articles/quayio-help)
 * [StackShare.IO: Alternatives to Docker Hub](https://stackshare.io/docker-hub/alternatives)

-Login into [DockerHub](https://hub.docker.com/), using your credentials, and create repository `ocp-sample-flask-docker`.
+In this example [DockerHub](https://hub.docker.com/) is being used, so first login into [DockerHub](https://hub.docker.com/), using your credentials, and create repository `ocp-sample-flask-docker`.

 ```bash
 $ podman login docker.io  # sjfke/password; use your own login and password :-)